aaravzen/project_queue/README.md

 - Generation of csvs for specific data inquiries
 - Filtering and viewing fuel type
 - Addition of data sources for statistic generation.
 (Also: the statistic calculations).
+- Correlation of data based on Hexagon established standard, generation of overlapping substation data.

 While browsing the initial iteration of the site, Ryan and Aarav noticed some data discrepencies in the visualizations.
 Per these observations, Aarav generated csvs of relevant data sets for Ryan's use (in `src/temporary_generations`).
 These include finding transformers with conflicting dominant projects (eg. `2 queue numbers marked "Project A" on the same Substation on the same Transformer`) and inconsistent dominant projects (ie. `a Transformer that has a "Project B" but no "Project A"`).